 Before inflation it's necessary to set all valves in operating condition.
-For it open the valve cap (1) (Fig.4), press spindle (4) (Fig.4) with your finger and rotate it clockwise until the spindle will be fixed in upper position.
+For it open the valve cap 1 (Fig.4), press spindle 4 (Fig.4) with your finger and rotate it clockwise until the spindle will be fixed in upper position.
+Fill the tube with air using the pump from the complete set.
+First fill two rear compartments, next two middle compartments.
+However, do not increase the pressure up to its nominal value (the tube will be completely straightened).
+After that, fill the front compartment up to the nominal pressure.
+The nominal pressure value is 0.2 bar (2.9 psi).
+Fill the remaining compartments with air to the nominal pressure.
+Having completed filling, close the valves caps 1 (Fig.4).

-Use the supplied pump to inflate the tube.
-Inflate the tube step by step as shown in Fig.4a.